City Guide for: Kalaw, Myanmar

 Aungban

-Aungban is a bustling market town known for its vibrant local market, one of the largest in the region.
+Aungban is a bustling market town known for its vibrant local market, one of the largest in the Shan State.
 It's a great place to experience the local culture, sample regional cuisine, and purchase handicrafts.
-The town also offers scenic views of the surrounding countryside.
+The town also offers scenic views of the surrounding hills.

 Travel Time